 (3) If the Commissioner decides to commence an alternative dispute resolution proceeding under subsection (2)(b), the Commissioner may appoint a person with appropriate skills and experience to conduct the proceeding.

-[Section 15E inserted by No. 20 of 2011 s.
+[Section 15E inserted: No. 20 of 2011 s.
 16.]

 15F.
-Joining parties to alternative dispute resolution proceeding
+Commissioner may add party to ADR proceeding

 The Commissioner may join a person as a party to an alternative dispute resolution proceeding if —